SaintRyoh/rabbithole/README.md

 # Rabbithole—The Meta-Window Manager
 ### LOOKING FOR BETA TESTERS
-~**Automated Installer Working for Arch and Ubuntu Linux~ Now available in the AUR - Please Help Us Test On Other Distros** We need people to test the installation procedure and give us feedback before we start major promotion.
+**Now available in the AUR** Automated Installer Working for Arch and Ubuntu Linux  - Please Help Us Test On Other Distros We need people to test the installation procedure and give us feedback before we start major promotion.
 Earn your spot as a [contributor](docs/CONTRIBUTORS.md) to Rabbithole!

 ### Discord Support